Nepal Food Guide

 vegan

-MEDIUM AVAILABILITYVegan options are increasingly common in Nepal, especially in Kathmandu and Pokhara.
-Many traditional dishes are naturally vegan or easily adapted.
-Dal Bhat (without ghee or curd), vegetable curries, sel roti, and most Tibetan dishes can be made vegan.
-Communicate "no dairy, no ghee, no curd" clearly.
+MEDIUM AVAILABILITYVegan food is getting easier to find, particularly in Kathmandu and Pokhara.
+Plenty of traditional dishes are already vegan or close to it: Dal Bhat without ghee or curd, vegetable curries, sel roti, and most Tibetan dishes.
+Say "no dairy, no ghee, no curd" clearly when you order.
 Tourist areas have dedicated vegan cafes.

 gluten-free

-MEDIUM AVAILABILITYGluten-free options include dal bhat (lentils and rice), sel roti (rice flour), most curries without wheat-based thickeners, and buckwheat pancakes in mountain areas.
-However, momos and many Newari snacks contain wheat.
-Communicate dietary needs clearly.
-Tourist restaurants in Kathmandu and Pokhara understand gluten-free requirements.
+MEDIUM AVAILABILITYFor gluten-free travelers there is dal bhat (lentils and rice), sel roti (rice flour), most curries that skip wheat thickeners, and buckwheat pancakes up in the mountains.
+Watch out for momos and many Newari snacks, which contain wheat.
+Spell out your needs when ordering.
+Tourist restaurants in Kathmandu and Pokhara know what gluten-free means.

 halal

-MEDIUM AVAILABILITYHalal food is available in Muslim communities, especially in Terai regions and parts of Kathmandu.
-Several halal restaurants and butchers serve Muslim populations (approximately 4-5% of population).
-Vegetarian options provide safe alternatives.
-Communicate halal requirements clearly in restaurants.
+MEDIUM AVAILABILITYHalal food turns up in Muslim communities, mainly across the Terai and parts of Kathmandu.
+Several halal restaurants and butchers serve the Muslim population, around 4-5% of the country.
+Vegetarian dishes are a safe fallback.
+State your halal requirements clearly when you order.

 kosher